- 1 Introduction

 - 7 Conclusion

-Salesforce is a popular CRM tool which lets you manage your sales, contacts, products and other useful things.
-In this tutorial, you will learn how to export data from Salesforce to SQL Server using SSIS (part of SQL Server) and ZappySys PowerPack.
+In this tutorial, you will learn how to read data from Salesforce to SQL Server using SSIS Salesforce Source.

 To achieve our goal we will use Salesforce Source SSIS component.
 Under the hood, it uses Salesforce API to make calls to, but you don’t have to be concerned about that: